MicrosoftDocs/mixed-reality/mixed-reality-docs/using-the-hololens-emulator.md

 * ![Open device portal icon](images/emulator-deviceportal.png) **Open Device Portal**: Open the Windows Device Portal for the HoloLens OS in the emulator.
 * ![Tools icon](images/emulator-tools.png) **Tools**: Open the **Additional Tools** pane.

-### Simulation Control Panel
+### Simulation control panel

-The Simulation Control Panel lets you view the current position and orientation of the simulated human and input devices.
+The Simulation control panel lets you view the current position and orientation of the simulated human and input devices.
 It also allows you to configure both simulated input, such as showing or hiding one or both hands, and devices used for controlling simulated input, such as your PC's keyboard, mouse and gamepad.

 ![Simulation control panel](images/emulator-simulation-control-panel.png)